 We ignore some types of capital - for example, Japanese Prisoner of War payments and certain types of investment bonds that include life insurance.
-These won't count when we work out how much money you have, but you still need to tell us about them.
-If your income can cover the costs of your Housing with Care, then you will have to pay all your care fees regardless of how much capital you have.
+These won't count when working out how much money you have, but you still need to tell us about them.

 If you have less than £23,250, what you will pay is based on both your capital and income.
-We will do a financial assessment to work out the maximum weekly amount you need to pay for your care.
+We will give you a financial assessment to work out the maximum weekly amount you need to pay for your care.